 I love acoustic grand pianos and spent my formative years practising on very nice ones.
-But it can be a problem falling in love with your own individual one when you have to play others which often have their own individual quirks.
+But it can be a problem falling in love with your own instrument when you have to play others which often have their own individual quirks.
 Pianos differ greatly.
 I used to own a Yamaha grand piano which I bought from new and loved for its tonal depth and expressiveness (even more than is usual for a Yamaha) and its marvellously responsive action.
 The fast, wonderfully weighted responsive action of a Yamaha piano is lovely to play but many pianos have rather sluggish actions by comparison…

-Sadly, I don’t have room for a grand piano in my London flat.
-When I came here, I thought I would have to buy an upright but I find they have an inferior action to that of a grand so didn’t really want one.
+Sadly, I didn’t have room for my grand piano in my London flat.
+I thought I would have to buy an upright piano but I find they have an inferior action to that of a grand so didn’t really want one.
 I had a decent Roland digital piano with a great action.
-This was fine for teaching on but I always found that digital pianos had little life or soul to them.
+This was OK but I always found that digital pianos had little life or soul to them.
 I hated practising on it and just felt I couldn’t really express myself fully or naturally.

 After reading a rave review in a magazine, I decided to try a new digital piano made by Roland called the V-Piano.
 Despite the great reviews and excitement around this new instrument which used breakthrough technology, I was sceptical.
 I visited a shop to try it, played a few chords: it sounded good.
 Then I played a few more, some classical pieces, improvised a little and then a lot.
 After about forty minutes I stopped.
 I was in love!
 I bought it there and then!

-But the V-Piano felt expressive like an acoustic piano.
-Roland’s PHA III action is amazing.
-It plays like a wonderful grand piano.
-And the sounds are generated using a technique called physical modelling which produces the sound in real time.
+But the V-Piano felt expressive just like an acoustic piano because the sounds are generated using a technique called physical modelling.
+This produces the sound in real time.
 It imitates all the complex variables and dynamic acoustics of all the resonant elements of a real grand piano.
 It’s extraordinary!
-My V-Piano is so satisfying to play on every level!
-It has different piano sounds including futuristic models with extra large soundboards.
+The V-Piano is satisfying to play on every level!
+It even has different piano models including futuristic ones with extra large soundboards.

 I then discovered the extraordinary software, Pianoteq by Modartt which also uses physical modelling synthesis like the V-Piano.
-Pianoteq offers me a huge range of instruments – current, historic and futuristic and they all sound amazing and importantly also feel beautiful to play.
-It frees me up to use any stage piano with an excellent hammer action.
-Lightweight stage pianos with wonderful actions are becoming.
-I have my eye on Roland’s new FP90 and should have one in the New Year.
+Pianoteq offers me a huge range of instruments – current, historic and futuristic and they all sound absolutely amazing and most importantly feel beautiful to play.